-As of 2009, about half of Major League Baseball's teams have some form of variable pricing.
-The New York Yankees are one of the hold-out teams.
+As of 2009, about half of Major League Baseball's teams had some form of variable pricing.
+The New York Yankees were one of the hold-out teams.
 "People come to see the Yankees and not the visiting club," said a spokesperson, adding that "they want to see the [new] stadium too.
 It's just a different view."
-(Note: in addition to the sources linked above, the NY Mets case draws on a number of pieces in various sources that cannot be hyperlinked.
-See this version for a complete list of references.)
+(Note: the above paragraphs draw on a number of pieces in various sources that cannot be hyperlinked.
+See the NY Mets case for a complete list of references.)